aswhitehouse/qantas-hotels-tests/README.md

 3. XHR intercept/Middleware control, data control (magic uris etc, test profiles)

 - All approaches have drawbacks and the potential to be brittle based on inventory/availability/downstream conditions
-- Wide parameters mean less specificity in the test around the target components e.g. hotel type / property details (which is a very valid smoke test approach, i.e. env stability, critical transactions work etc.)
+- Wide parameters mean less specificity in the test around the target components e.g. hotel type / property details (which is a very valid smoke test approach, i.e. env stability, critical transactions always work etc.)
-- Narrow parameters mean more specificity in the test however greater chance that environment conditions could make the test fail due to absence of a more narrow requirement set
+- Narrow parameters mean more specificity in the test however greater chance that environment conditions could make the test fail due to absence of a more narrow query result potential
+- XHR intercept would be good & predictable, don't have the scope here to try to implement it, the downside with this is of course it starts to introduce complexity into the client (unless we can programmatically pull the spec from the service, then this would be perfect as an isolated component test).

 ### Chosen Approach
 - I have chosen to take a 'wide parameter' smoke, monitoring alerting style transaction approach given the project constraints